What Is a “Holt Demand” under Georgia Personal Injury Law?

 Contact Atlanta Personal Injury Lawyer William C. Head Today

-Starting in 1962, with several hotly-contested appeals involving State Farm insurance company were litigated to determine the “rules” applicable to the insurer having to pay an excess judgment and costs, after bad faith refusal to settle.
+Starting in 1962, several hotly contested appeals involving State Farm insurance company were litigated to determine the “rules” applicable to the insurer having to pay an excess judgment and costs, after bad faith refusal to settle.

 The Insurance Company's Risk of an Excess Judgment, Plus Court Costs and Other Fees